ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-dynamic-aggregation.dotnet.markdown

-# Querying : How to perform dynamic aggregation?
+# Session : Querying : How to perform dynamic aggregation?

 Dynamic aggregation can be performed using `AggregateBy` method.
 Internally such aggregation is an extended [faceted search]().